Algebraic expression

 In mathematics, an algebraic expression is an expression built up from constants (usually, algebraic numbers), variables, and the basic algebraic operations:

-addition (+), subtraction (−), multiplication (×), division (÷), whole number powers, and roots (fractional powers)..
+addition (+), subtraction (−), multiplication (×), division (÷), whole number powers, and roots (fractional powers), without any relational signs such as = or <..
 For example, $3x^2 - 2xy + c$ is an algebraic expression.
 Since taking the square root is the same as raising to the power 1/2, the following is also an algebraic expression: